310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Midori yare %}
-That unit name isn’t soft at <em>all</em>, so we’re not going with it.
+That unit name doesn’t sound soft at <em>all</em>, so we’re not going with it.
 {% endbubble %}

 {% bubble Midori norsmile %}
 And we can’t do something as impressive as protecting nature, anyway…

-But it should be okay to have a form of justice that’s all about loving mascot characters, right?
+But it should be okay to have a form of justice that’s all about loving yurucharas, right?
 Because that’s the sort of Ryuseitai I thought up for us.
 {% endbubble %}

 {% bubble Chiaki curious %}